lupyuen/lupyuen.github.io/src/usb2.md

 ![stm32_ctrlout in NuttX looks similar to musbotg_host_ctrl_data_tx in FreeBSD](https://lupyuen.github.io/images/usb2-stm.jpg)

+_stm32_ctrlout in NuttX looks similar to musbotg_host_ctrl_data_tx in FreeBSD_

 # What's Next

-TODO
+Porting the PinePhone USB Driver to NuttX will be a super long journey...
+The FreeBSD driver has [__4,000 lines of code__](https://github.com/freebsd/freebsd-src/blob/main/sys/dev/usb/controller/musb_otg.c) 😲

+But stay tuned for updates!
 Meanwhile please check out the other articles on NuttX for PinePhone...

 -   [__"Apache NuttX RTOS for PinePhone"__](https://github.com/lupyuen/pinephone-nuttx)